 Our audited consolidated financial statements for the fiscal years ended September 30, 2014 and 2013 were prepared on a going concern basis in accordance with United States Generally Accepted Accounting Principles (USGAAP).
-We have a working capital deficiency of \$11,403,200.
-Negative net operating cash flows of \$2.1 million and \$6.2 million for the twelve months ended September 30, 2014 and 2013, respectively, raise substantial doubt about our ability to continue as a going concern.
-This may hinder our future ability to obtain financing, or may force us to obtain financing on less favorable terms than would otherwise be available
+As of March 31, 2015, we had a working capital deficiency of \$9.4 million.
+Negative net operating cash flows of \$2.1 million and \$6.6 million for the twelve months ended September 30, 2014 and 2013, respectively, raise substantial doubt about our ability to continue as a going concern.
+This may hinder our future ability to obtain financing, or may force us to obtain financing on less favorable terms than would otherwise be available.